AustinTSchaffer/Notebook/OMSCS/Courses/AI/AIMA Textbook Notes/AIMA - Chapter 19 - Learning from Examples.md

 - prior knowledge - what the agent knows prior to learning (this chapter assumes little-to-0 pk)
 - transfer learning - knowledge from one domain is transferred to a new domain, so that learning can proceed faster with less data
 - induction - going from a specific set of observations to a general rule
-- deduction - conclusions are guaranteed to be correct if the premises are correct (more on this in Chapter 7.
+- deduction - conclusions are guaranteed to be correct if the premises are correct (more on this in [[AIMA - Chapter 7 - Logical Agents]]
 - factored representation - a vector of the attribute values are used as inputs, representing the problems abstractly
 - types of learning problems
 	- classification - when a learning problem is designed around the output being a finite set of values